No war has ever been waged, like that between the pen and the page

 Xlibris – print-on-demand service for self-published authors

-Aerogramme Studio – Literary Magazines Curated By And For People With Disabilities
+Aerogramme Studio – Article: Literary Magazines Curated By And For People With Disabilities

 AWM – Australian Writer’s Marketplace, ‘every contact you will ever need to succeed in the writing business’